zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-A wide range of my organized notes and written code for machine learning (ML) topics
+My personal notes and code for machine learning (ML) topics

 Still at the early stage, and many things need to be done in future